AI Strategy

 Why AI Projects Fail: The 7 Mistakes That Kill Enterprise AI

-Most AI projects don't fail because the technology breaks.
-They fail because the organization around the technology wasn't set up for what the project actually required.
+Most AI projects don’t fail because the technology breaks.
+They fail because the organization around the technology wasn’t set up for what the project actually required.
+The model usually works.
+The organization usually doesn’t.

-McKinsey's November 2025 global survey of nearly 2,000 participants across 105 countries found that 88% of organizations now use AI in at least one business function.
-But only about 6% qualify as "high performers," meaning they attribute meaningful financial impact to AI.
-The rest are using AI.
-They just aren't getting results from it.
+McKinsey’s November 2025 global survey of nearly 2,000 participants across 105 countries found that 88% of organizations now use AI in at least one business function.
+But only about 6% qualify as “high performers,” meaning they attribute meaningful financial impact to AI.
+That gap — between adoption and impact — is where these seven mistakes live.

-This is the most common organizational failure pattern, and the one most likely to be dismissed as "soft" or "political."
-It isn't.
-It's structural.
-When a project doesn't have someone with P&L authority who owns the business outcome, not just the delivery timeline, decisions stall.
+When a project doesn’t have someone with P&L authority who owns the business outcome — not just the delivery timeline — decisions stall.
 Data access requests sit in queues.
 Scope questions get punted.
-The engineering team makes design choices without business context because there's no one to ask.
+The engineering team makes design choices without business context because there’s no one to ask.

-The failure mode is predictable.
 The project launches with energy.
 The sponsor gets pulled into other priorities.
 Weeks pass.
 The team builds something nobody asked for because nobody was in the room to course-correct.
 Three months later, someone asks for a status update and the answer is complicated.

 Diagnostic questions: